uw-cheme485/uw-cheme485.github.io/writing_guidelines.md

 While I have no example reports that follow the above guidelines to the letter, you may find some very well done example design reports available through the University of Pennsylvania [here](https://repository.upenn.edu/cbe_sdr/112/).

-A grading rubric for the final project can be found [here](https://github.com/uw-cheme485/uw-cheme485.github.io/raw/master/rubrics/485_Final_Project_Rubric.doc).
+A grading rubric for the final project can be found [here](https://github.com/uw-cheme485/uw-cheme485.github.io/raw/master/rubrics/485_Final_Project_Rubric_abb.doc).

+A grading rubric for the final presentation can be found [here](https://github.com/uw-cheme485/uw-cheme485.github.io/raw/master/rubrics/485_Presentation_Rubric_abb.doc)